PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 var myVariable = 10;
 console.log(myVariable); // 10
 ```
 In order to run our code, the JavaScript interpreter takes two passes through the code.
-On the first pass it looks for variable and function declarations which it then “hoists” to the top of the scope; only then, on the second pass, does it make assignments and execute the code.
+On the first pass it looks for variables declared with a **var** keyword and function declarations which it then “hoists” to the top of the scope; only then, on the second pass, does it make assignments and execute the code.
 Functions declarations are also “hoisted” to the top of the scope, which means you can call functions before they are declared in your code.
 ```javascript
 hoistMe();